 Rapid development in Allen requires the Park Planning and Capital Projects Division to keep pace with the population's demand for passive and active recreational facilities.
 The division is responsible for the planning, design and construction management of parks, trails and open space in Allen through the Capital Improvement Projects Plan.
 Funding through the Allen Community Development Corporation, the Collin County Parks and Open Space program, the Texas Parks and Wildlife Department and other federal, state and foundation funding sources are actively pursued for the enhancement of public facilities and programming.
 Check out the Allen Parks and Recreation Master Plan to find out more.

 Current capital improvement projects are located throughout Allen.
-The following are a few of the projects currently underway:
+The following are a few of the projects:

 Twin Creeks Business ParkThe Twin Creeks Business Park, located just south of Pinstack, is getting some new amenities, which include an additional loop trail, custom pavilion, benches, tables, lighting and new fountains.
 Construction is scheduled to begin in November 2019 with an estimated completion date of Spring 2020.

 PlaygroundsNew playgrounds are being installed at Bethany Ridge Park, Dayspring Park and Glendover Park.
 Construction will begin in September 2019 and is scheduled to be completed by early 2020.

 The landscape architecture team at Studio 13 Design Group has been hired to design renovation efforts at Heritage Park.
 Many of the park’s existing features such as the landscaping and playground location will remain as is.
 New elements include enhanced landscaping, pavilion, new playground, and larger sidewalks and trail.
 The design portion of the project is just the beginning with final drawings to be completed by Spring 2019.
 Construction is anticipated for Fall 2019 with an estimated completion date in Summer 2020.